 I had a tech re-build the 50-year-old B2 preamp and replace the capacitors in the Leslie crossovers (both of which made an amazing difference in the sound) and selectively freshen-up some of the components on the Leslie amps.

 The whole set-up sounds as great as it looks.
 The rig has deep, tight bass and a screamin’ high end.
-I can’t really prove this, but I believe that the B-2s and earlier B-3s were callibrated slightly differently than the later models, giving them a deeper bass and a more mellow sound in the highest tones.
+The B-2s and earlier B-3s were calibrated slightly differently than the later models, giving them a deeper bass and a more mellow sound in the highest tones than the later tonewheel Hammonds.
+Beyond that, aged wax capacitors in the tone generator have also mellowed the sound.
 It’s a perfect organ for that classic, moody, smoky jazz tone.
-Lots of folks say that tone is the result of aged wax capacitors in the tone generator.
-I think that’s partly the cause.
-But to my ear, my organ sounds a lot like the organs I hear in early Jimmy Smith recordings — and those organs were new when he played them.
+To my ear, my organ sounds a lot like the organs I hear in early Jimmy Smith recordings.

 This is really a magnificent, extraordinarily well-built instrument.
 With a little care, it’ll likely last another 60+ years.
 I feel privileged each time I sit down at it.
 Of all the instruments I own, this is the one that would be my choice if I could only own one of them.